leandromoh/RecordParser/README.md

 RecordParser is a expression tree based parser that helps you to write maintainable, fast and simple parsers.
 It makes easier for developers to do parsing by automating non-relevant code, allowing the developer to focus on the essentials of mapping.

-1. It is fast because the non-relevant code is generated with expression tree, which once compiled is almost fast as handwriting code
+1. It is fast because the non-relevant code is generated using [expression trees](https://docs.microsoft.com/dotnet/csharp/expression-trees), which once compiled is almost fast as handwriting code
-2. It is even faster because you can do parsing using the [`Span`](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
+2. It is even faster because you can parse using the [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
-3. It is composable: developer can add custom maps that will just be embedded within the expression tree
+3. It is extensible: developers can easily create wrapper methods with [custom maps](https://github.com/leandromoh/RecordParser/blob/master/RecordParser.Test/FixedLengthReaderBuilderTest.cs#L82)
-4. It is not intrusive: all the mapping configuration is done outside of the mapped type.
-It keep your POCO classes with minimised complexity and dependencies
+4. It is not intrusive: all mapping configuration is done outside of the mapped type.
+It keeps your POCO classes with minimised dependencies and low coupling
+5. It provides simple API: reader object provides 2 familiar methods `Parse` and `TryParse`
+6. It supports to parse classes and structs types (i.e., reference and value types)

 Currently there are parsers for 2 record formats:
 1. Fixed length, common in positional files, e.g. mainframe use, COBOL, etc